-You can create a vCloud Director server group by deploying one or more instances of the vCloud Director appliance.
-You deploy the vCloud Director appliance as an OVF template by using the vSphere Web Client (Flex).
+You can deploy the vCloud Director appliance as an OVF template by using the vSphere Web Client (Flex) or the vSphere Client (HTML5).

 What to do next

-To enter the license key, log in to the vCloud Director Web Console.
+- To enter the license key, log in to the vCloud Director Service Provider Admin Portal.

-To replace the self-signed certificate that is created during the appliance first boot, you can Create and Import a Signed SSL Certificate.
+- To replace the self-signed certificate that is created during the appliance first boot, you can Create an CA-Signed SSL Certificate Keystore for vCloud Director on Linux.